paths-erc/docs/handbook/index.md

 permalink: /handbook/
 ---

-This section of PAThs’ documentation repository provides a complete handbook for PAThs’ database users.
+This section of the PAThs documentation repository provides a complete handbook for PAThs’ database users.

-This section is still under development and will be frequently updated
+It is still under development and will be frequently updated

 ---